linneman/tinyscheme/README.md

 ### Compile the repl of the original distribution (more elabortated repl)

-The original version 1.40 of the source code is stored and tinyscheme/src and be compiled in the following way
+The original version 1.40 of the source code is stored within the directory tinyscheme/src and can be compiled in the following way:

     $ cd tinyscheme/src
     $ make clean